-The series began in 2007 with coins honoring George Washington, John Adams, Thomas Jefferson, and James Madison.
-The series will continue in 2015 with coins issued to honor the 33rd to 36th Presidents Harry S. Truman, Dwight D. Eisenhower, John F. Kennedy, and Lyndon B. Johnson.
+The series launched in 2007 with coins honoring George Washington, John Adams, Thomas Jefferson, and James Madison.
+The series concludes in 2016 with coins issued to honor Richard M. Nixon, Gerald R. Ford, and Ronald Reagan.

 The Presidential Dollar Coin Act